richard-reece/md-toc/README.md

 This was written as an excuse to learn some Rust, with a purpose (I wanted to be able to do this thing).

+To make it work, you'll need to `cargo make build` and then the above program appears in `./target/debug/md-toc`.

+To use the web version, after `cargo make build` run `cargo make serve` (or use any similar tool like `python3 -m http.server` in the directory containing `index.html`).

 # License